Salvador Metro: Background

-The project is a Build, Operate, and Transfer (BOT) scheme for the operation of the urban rapid rail transportation system in the municipality of Salvador da Bahia, and includes the supply and installation of rolling stock and signaling equipment, and commercial operation of the system for the 25-year concession.
+The project is a Build, Operate, and Transfer (BOT) scheme for the operation of the urban transportation system in Salvador, and includes the supply and installation of rolling stock and signaling equipment, and commercial operation of the system for the 25-year concession.
 Each train, consisting of four cars, has the capacity to carry 1,250 passengers.

 Currently, the urban transportation system in Salvador is underdeveloped and largely road-based, causing significant congestion and delays.
 This level of road-based transport has significant impacts on the local economy and environment.
 For this reason the municipality and the state, together with the World Bank, have been involved since 1992 in the design and implementation of a transportation strategy.
-The international standard gauge is 3 kV overhead power supply.
-And Built by a consortium of Siemens and Camargo Corrêa and Andrade Gutierrez of Brazil.
+The international standard gauge is 3 kV overhead power supply, and was built by a consortium of Siemens, Camargo Corrêa, and Andrade Gutierrez of Brazil.